Brittany: Regional identity

 Breton political parties do not have wide support and their electoral success is small.
 However, Bretons have a strong cultural identity.
-According to a poll made in 2008, 50% of the inhabitants of the Region Brittany consider themselves as much Breton as French, 22.5% feel more Breton than French, and 15.4% more French than Breton.
-A minority, 1.5%, considers themselves Breton but not French, while 9.3% do not consider themselves to be Breton at all.
+According to a poll made in 2008, 50% of the inhabitants of the region of Brittany considered themselves as much Breton as French, 22.5% felt more Breton than French, and 15.4% more French than Breton.
+A minority, 1.5%, considered themselves Breton but not French, while 9.3% did not consider themselves to be Breton at all.

 51.9% of the poll respondents agreed that Brittany should have more political power, and 31.1% thought that it should stay the same.
 Only 4.6% favoured independence, and 9.4% were undecided.

 A 2012 poll taken in the five departments of historical Brittany showed that 48% of the respondents considered themselves belonging first to France, 37% to Brittany, and 10% to Europe.
 It also showed that Breton identity is stronger among people younger than 35.
 53% of them considering themselves to belong first to Brittany.
 50% of the older respondents considered themselves belonging first to France.
 Primary Breton identity is at its lowest among the respondents over 65: 58% consider themselves to belong first to France, with European identify secondary.
 21% of the respondents over 65 considering themselves to be European first.
 Breton self-identification is stronger among people who vote left-wing.
 It is stronger among employees than employers.

 Regional languages

-French, the only official language of the French Republic, is spoken today by the vast majority in Brittany, and it is the mother tongue of most people.
-Nonetheless, French was not widely known before the 19th century, and two regional languages exist in Brittany: Breton and Gallo.
+French, the sole official language of the French Republic, is spoken today by the vast majority in Brittany, for whom it is usually their mother tongue.
+However, French was not widely known in the region before the 19th century, and two regional languages exist in Brittany: Breton and Gallo.
 They are separated by a language border that has constantly moved back since the Middle Ages.

 The current border runs from Plouha on the English Channel to the Rhuys Peninsula on the Bay of Biscay.
 Because of their origins and practice, Breton and Gallo can be compared to Scottish Gaelic and Scots language in Scotland.
 Both have been recognised as "Langues de Bretagne" (languages of Brittany) by the Regional Council of Brittany since 2004.